peterH105/Gradient_Inversion/README.md

 The data files are taken from the following sources: \
 Gravity gradient of GOCE - http://eo-virtual-archive1.esa.int/Index.html \
 Seismological Regionalization - https://schaeffer.ca/models/sl2013sv-tectonic-regionalization/ \
-Seismic Moho depth - USGS database as published by Chulick et al. 2013
+Seismic Moho depth - USGS database as published by Chulick et al. 2013 (South America only)

+Africa: \
+A new regionalization map is calculated usign the AF2019 seismic tomography model of Celli et al: https://nlscelli.wixsite.com/ncseismology/models \
+Seismic Moho depths are taken from the USGS data base and from Globig et al. 2016: https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2016JB012972

-The collection contains two Jupyter notebook files that can be downloaded and run with Python 3.
-They are designed to run the inversion for the Amazonian Craton, using synthetic and satellite gravity data, as published in the paper.
+The collection contains Jupyter notebook files that can be downloaded and run with Python 3.
+They are designed to run the inversion for various study areas: the Amazonian Craton,  using synthetic and satellite gravity data, as published in the paper.
 A third version is stored in the subfolder "Variable study area".
 It includes Bouguer correction and allows the inversion of satellite gravity data in a user-defined study area.
 This notebook can alternatively be run in the browser using the Binder tool below:

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/peterH105/Gradient_Inversion/master)